Crista2019/Google-Scripts/README.md

 Google Scripts
 ======

-_This is really just a collection of little projects I make while playing around with Google Apps Scripts_
+_This is really just a collection of little projects I make or encounter while playing around with Google Apps Scripts_

 > Google Apps Script is a scripting language based on JavaScript that lets you do new and cool things with G Suite products like Docs, Sheets, Slides, and Forms.
 There's nothing to install — they give you a code editor right in your browser, and your scripts run on Google's servers.